How to track business expenses in Canada

 Common expense categories include:

-- Marketing and advertising: Website costs, social media ads, and print materials, with specific Canada Revenue Agency (CRA) rules for advertising directed to a Canadian market
+- Marketing and advertising: website costs, social media ads, and print materials, with specific CRA rules for advertising directed at a Canadian market

 Your specific categories may vary based on your industry.
 A restaurant tracks food costs, while a consulting firm tracks professional development.
 Align your categories with CRA guidelines to simplify tax filing.